Fubukimaru/asMSX/doc/asmsx.md

 It can be loaded on real MSX computer via "tape in" port.
 Use `BLOAD"CAS:",R` in MSX BASIC.

-#### 1.5.1 Commandline parameters
+#### 1.5.1 Command-line parameters

-In asMSX there are the following allowed parameters:
+asMSX accepts the following parameters:

-- -z: Enables standard Z80 Zilog syntax without having .zilog directive in the code.
+- -z: enable standard Z80 Zilog syntax without having .zilog directive in the code.
+- -s: silent mode - suppress messages.
+- -vv: verbose mode - print more troubleshooting messages.

+If you build asMSX from source with YYDEBUG=1, there is one more parameter available:

+- -d: print bison debug messages

 ## 2. Assembly language